teancom/codex/aws.md

 ### Variable File

-Create a `aws.tfvars` file with the following configurations (substituting your actual values), all the other configurations have default setting in the `terraform/aws/aws.tf` file.
+Create a `aws.tfvars` file with the following configurations (substituting your actual values) all the other configurations have default setting in the `CODEX_ROOT/terraform/aws/aws.tf` file.

 ```
 aws_access_key = "..."
 aws_secret_key = "..."
-aws_vpc_name   = "my-new-vpc"
+aws_vpc_name   = "snw"
-aws_key_name   = "bosh-ec2-key"
+aws_key_name   = "cf-deploy"
-aws_key_file   = "your ec2 private key path"
+aws_key_file   = "/Users/<username/.ssh/cf-deploy.pem"
 ```

 If you need to change the region or subnet, you can override the defaults by adding:

 ```
 aws_region     = "us-east-1"
 network        = "10.42"
 ```

 You may change some default settings according to the real cases you are working on.
-For example, you can change `instance_type (default is t2.small) ` in `aws.tf` to large size if the Bastion would require a high workload.
+For example, you can change `instance_type (default is t2.small) ` in `aws.tf` to large size if the bastion would require a high workload.

 ### Production Considerations